The straightforward answer to this question is “yes” and “no”.

 - Public transit riders are six times more likely to suffer from acute respiratory infections and occasional users are most at risk.
 Those who ride every day may build up an immunity to the viruses, making them less vulnerable to illness than those who only ride once in a while.

 - Studies have shown that on an average, people touch their face 16 times an hour.

 - The metal poles and straps that passengers often touch are contaminated with microbes and bacteria.

 - Stainless steel is a good transfer surface and about 50 percent of the germs on those poles are picked up by human hands, making them great carriers of the cold and flu virus.

 - Your eyes, nose, and mouth are direct portals for infection and you can greatly reduce your risk by avoiding touching your face.

 - During the cold and flu season, ensure that your body is well-hydrated by consuming plenty of fluids and give it ample rest.
-This can boost your immune system and prevent you from
+This can boost your immune system and prevent you from developing illnesses.

 - After you get off the public transit system, wash your hands thoroughly before eating anything or touching your face.

 - Disinfect your hands using a hand sanitizer that contains at least 60% alcohol.

 - Consume natural foods and supplements that can improve your immunity.